yesyinka/blog_source/_posts/2014-06-11-oop-concepts-in-python-2-dot-x-part-3.markdown

 As you know, Python leverages polymorphism at its maximum by dealing only with generic references to objects.
 This makes OOP not an addition to the language but part of its structure from the ground up.
 Moreover, Python pushes the EAFP appoach, which tries to avoid direct inspection of objects as much as possible.

-It is however very interesting to read what Guido van Rossumas says in [PEP 3119](http://legacy.python.org/dev/peps/pep-3119/): _Invocation means interacting with an object by invoking its methods.
+It is however very interesting to read what Guido van Rossum says in [PEP 3119](http://legacy.python.org/dev/peps/pep-3119/): _Invocation means interacting with an object by invoking its methods.
 Usually this is combined with polymorphism, so that invoking a given method may run different code depending on the type of an object.
 Inspection means the ability for external code (outside of the object's methods) to examine the type or properties of that object, and make decisions on how to treat that object based on that information. [...]
 In classical OOP theory, invocation is the preferred usage pattern, and inspection is actively discouraged, being considered a relic of an earlier, procedural programming style.
 However, in practice this view is simply too dogmatic and inflexible, and leads to a kind of design rigidity that is very much at odds with the dynamic nature of a language like Python._

 The author of Python recognizes that forcing the use of a pure polymorphic approach leads sometimes to solutions that are too complex or even incorrect.
 In this section I want to show some of the problems that can arise from a pure polymorphic approach and introduce Abstract Base Classes, which aim to solve them.
 I strongly suggest to read [PEP 3119](http://legacy.python.org/dev/peps/pep-3119/) (as for any other PEP) since it contains a deeper and better explanation of the whole matter.
 Indeed I think that this PEP is so well written that any further explanation is hardly needed.
 I am however used to write explanations to check how much I understood about the topic, so I am going to try it this time too.